 You should also cover the burner elements with foil to keep any debris off of them.

-Use a grill brush the scrub any build up from the inside of the walls or hood of the grill.
+Use a grill brush or any kind of wire brush the scrub any build up from the inside of the walls or hood of the grill.
 Follow up by wiping the area down with a damp paper towel.

 Step 4: Clean the grillbox.
 Remove the foil, careful not to drop any debris onto the elements, and use a shop vacuum to clean the grillbox area.